robertnurnberg/ccdblib/Readme.md

 The library `ccdblib.py` allows to conveniently use the API of the Chinese Chess Cloud Database [chessdb.cn](https://chessdb.cn/query_en/) (ccdb), the largest online database of Chinese chess positions and openings, from within Python.

-## This repo is work in progress ...

 ## Purpose

 Provide a simple library with wrapper functions for the API of ccdb.
 All the wrapper functions will continuously query ccdb until a satisfactory response has been received.

 ## Usage

-By way of example, three small application scripts are provided.
+By way of example, four small application scripts are provided.

+* [`ccdbwalk`](#ccdbwalk) - walk through ccdb towards the leafs, extending existing lines
 * [`fens2ccdb`](#fens2ccdb) - request evaluations from ccdb for FENs stored in a file
 * [`ccdbpvpoll`](#ccdbpvpoll) - monitor a position's PV on ccdb over time
 * [`cdbbulkpv`](#cdbbulkpv) - bulk-request PVs from ccdb for positions stored in a file